peter-daly/clean_ioc/docs/factories.md

 # Factories

-Factories are just Callables that can be return the instance of your dependency.
+Factories are just Callables that return an instance of your dependency.
 Factories can be useful if you need to your implementation to be evaluated dynamically based on the context/state of your application or current dependencies in the graph.
 Factories can also have their dependencies.

 ## Function